 State law and the District's investment policy limits investments in all categories to top ratings issued by nationally recognized statistical rating organizations.
-As of August 31, 2022, the District's investments in TexPool, TexSTAR, and TexasDAILY are rated AAAm, TX-FIT is rated AAAf, and LOGIC and TexasCLASS are rated AAA by Standard and Poor's.
+As of August 31, 2023, the District's investments in TexasCLASS and TexasDAILY are rated AAAm, TX-FIT is rated AAAf, and LOGIC and is rated AAA by Standard and Poor's.